-With the Covid lockdown and riding banned for the duration here on the Isle of Man, I decided to service the Triumph Bobber myself.
-A quick search for the appropriate engine oil and it quickly dawned on me that things had moved on considerably since I last purchased a can of Castrol when I had my old pre-unit Triumph.
+With the Covid lockdown and riding for pleasure banned for the duration here on the Isle of Man, I decided to service the Triumph Bobber myself.
+A quick search for the best motorcycle oil and it quickly dawned on me that things had moved on considerably since I last purchased a can of Castrol when I had my old pre-unit Triumph.

 As I can’t be the only old biker (or novice biker for that matter) who’s more than a little lost looking at all the countless engine oil options, an idea for an article formulated and what follows is from Jamie, my go to guy for all things technical.

-- 3 Why Does an Engine Need Oil?
+- Why Does a Motorcycle Engine Need Oil?

-- 6 Mineral and Synthetic Oils – What’s The Difference?
+- Mineral and Synthetic Motorcycle Oil – What’s The Difference?

 I grew up with bikes in the family.
 I remember attending the NEC bike show from about six-years-old, the numerous amounts of bikes and ‘bikers’ that would come round to the house, the weekends spent ‘tinkering’ with bikes (most of them were British so it was more a necessity than hobby), the little KTM scooter that we inherited as kids from ‘Great Aunt Nellie’ … I knew enough that when the oil light on my DTR flashed on, it needed oil because it was getting low.